 For contracts under its jurisdiction, the Corps typically prepares a fair and reasonable cost estimate based on the specifications of the project.
 To be successful, a bidder must be determined by the Corps to be a responsible bidder (i.e., a bidder that generally has the necessary equipment and experience to successfully complete the project as well as the ability to obtain a surety bid bond) and submit the lowest responsive bid that does not exceed 125% of the Corps' original estimate.
 Contracts for state and local governments are generally awarded to the lowest qualified bidder.
 Contracts for private customers are awarded based on the contractor's experience, equipment and schedule, as well as price.
-While substantially all of the Corps involving negotiation between the contractor and the government, while other projects are bid by the Corps through a "request for proposal" process.
+While substantially all of the Company's contracts are competitively bid, some government contracts are awarded through a sole source procurement process involving negotiation between the contractor and the government, while other projects are bid by the Corps through a "request for proposal" process.
 The request for proposal process benefits both Great Lakes and its customers as customers can award contracts based on factors beyond price, including experience, skill and specialized equipment.